Getting From Point to Point

 with multiple locations needing high speed digital line services.

-Businesses with multiple locations need
+Businesses with multiple locations need a way to

-or around the world, you need a long haul infrastructure.
+the world, you need a long haul infrastructure.

-A popular connection is the dedicated T1
+A popular connection is the dedicated T1 point to point line

-point to point line service.
-It's called dedicated because it
+service.
+It's called dedicated because it is 100% dedicated to

-is 100% dedicated to your communications.
-No one else uses the
+your communications.
+No one else uses the line, which helps keep

-line, which helps keep your information secure.
-It's also always
+your information secure.
+It's also always available.
+You lease

-available.
-You lease the line facilities with a monthly charge
+the line facilities with a monthly charge on a 1, 2 or 3 year

-on a 1, 2 or 3 year contract and it's your private connection.
+contract and it's your private connection.

 What can you use your T1 point to point